carl-sjtu/raedme-test/README.md

-# raedme-test
+# readme-test
-#what is a readme file?
+This is the first homework to finish in VG101,which contains 7 exercises.